How a Ponzi Scheme Cost Me $180,000 & What I Did Next?

 Calls went unanswered.
 Emails stopped coming back.

-I wasn’t in an investment.
+I wasn't an investment.
 I was in a Ponzi scheme.

 I felt embarrassed.
 Ashamed.
 Angry at myself.
+What made it worse was not knowing who to talk to about it.
+It’s not an easy thing to admit.
 I kept asking the same questions over and over: How did I miss this?
 How do you recover money lost in a Ponzi scheme?
 Is recovery even possible?
+I didn’t act right away.
+Part of me hoped it would somehow fix itself.
+Looking back, that delay may have affected how much could be recovered.

 I filed a report with local authorities.
 They were honest with me.
 These cases take time, and recovery depends on where the money went.
 There were no guarantees.